GhoulkidVR/Countdown-To-Christmas-Magic/README.md

 # Countdown Timer with Interactive Effects

-This project creates an interactive countdown timer with some cool visual effects, including falling snowflakes and a particle effect when the user moves the mouse.
+This project creates an interactive countdown timer with some cool visual effects, including falling snowflakes.
 It also includes an IntersectionObserver to animate elements as they scroll into view, providing a smooth fade-in and zoom effect.

 ## Features

 - **Countdown Timer**: Displays a simple countdown timer with hours, minutes, and seconds.
 - **Interactive Effects**:
   - **Snowflakes**: Falling snowflakes are animated using CSS keyframes, creating a wintery atmosphere.
-  - **Particle Effects**: Creates particles when the user moves the mouse around the page.
 - **Element Animation**: Uses the IntersectionObserver API to trigger animations (fade-in and zoom) on specific elements when they come into view.

 ## Requirements